Frequent Questions: Dolphin-Safe

 Is it true that millions of dolphins have died in the Eastern Tropical Pacific as a result of the tuna purse seine fishery?

 Yes.
 Between 1959 and 1976, it is estimated that over 6 million dolphin mortalities occurred in association with the ETP tuna purse seine fishery.
 However, since that time the rate of fatalities has dropped dramatically.
-For example, according to estimates by the Inter-American Tropical Tuna Commission, the total annual mortality of dolphins in the fishery has been reduced from about 132,000 in 1986 to less than 1,200 in 2008—about 0.01% of the population.
+For example, according to estimates by the Inter-American Tropical Tuna Commission, the total annual mortality of dolphins in the fishery has been reduced from about 132,000 in 1986 to 584 observed mortalities in 2019—about 0.01 percent of the population.

 What international organizations are responsible for the conservation and management of tuna and dolphin?